 - Follow the tips, tricks, and helpful information in the student success handbook

 Yes, the residence will be open to students interested in staying on-site.
-The residence is currently at capacity as of Fall 2020 and a residence room will only be available if:
+The residence is currently at capacity as for the 2020/2021 year and a residence room will only be available if:

 - The Saskatchewan Health Authority and St. Peter's College adjust their COVID-19 guidelines